sweattep/modern_quotes/README.md

 >If you sit around starting to feel sorry for yourself, and blaming everyone else for your position in life, it is like being in quicksand.
 In quicksand, if you start flailing all about and panicking with each movement you go in deeper, but if you just stay calm and look about, chances are you'll see a twig or something you can reach to pull yourself out.
 Or, if you stay there long enough someone will come and rescue you.

+>It's not a complex thing to do what's right.
+Look, if I love you as I love myself, I'm not suicidal.
+If I harm you, I've harmed myself because you are a part of me.

 >Stop trying to be liked by everybody.
 You don't even like every body.

 >Without sales the entire business model is an exercise in frustration